AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ## The Complement to Consistency

 > "Although people deeply involved in a system often know intuitively where to find leverage points, more often than not they push the change in the *wrong direction*."<br>
-> &mdash; *Donella H. Meadows, Thinking in Systems : A Primer*[^1].
+> &mdash; *Donella H. Meadows, Thinking in Systems : A Primer*{{% fn 1 %}}.

-[^1]: For example, economic growth is important, but we should aim for *less* of it.
-This book is great for thinking more broadly about the systems we live in, and for gaining some humility about how to change them.
-Leverage points to improve systems do exist, but they can take a great deal of effort to find, and often require us to do the opposite of what we'd expect.

-In my constant quest for consistency, I was doing the same thing.
+In my constant quest for consistency, I was definitely pushing too hard in the wrong direction.
+What I needed wasn't *more* consistency, it was *less* of it!

-{{% hltext %}}What I needed wasn't *more consistency*, it was *more flexibility*.{{% /hltext %}}
+{{% hltext %}}In other words, what I needed was *more flexibility*.{{% /hltext %}}

 In every other system I'd tried, the only way to change my mind was by admitting defeat and starting over, or by abandoning the system altogether.
 In other words, to change you have to go through a system failure : either **break a streak** or **give up on the habit**.

 Doing that lowered my confidence in that particular system, and in myself.
 Worse, I'd been in this cycle so many times that I eventually became afraid of even *starting* a committment (for fear of failing yet again).

 Perfectionism aside, it's also entirely *rational* to want a system to be flexible.
 I've been through a great number of life changes, and I know that sticking to old behaviors and goals isn't always sensible.
-It's important not to get stuck in "foolish consistencies":
+Otherwise we might get stuck in "foolish consistencies":

-> "A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines...
+> "A foolish consistency is the hobgoblin of little minds...
 Speak what you think now in hard words, and tomorrow speak what tomorrow thinks in hard words again, though it contradict every thing you said today."<br>
 > &mdash; *Ralph Waldo Emerson, Self-Reliance*

 But isn't a habit-forming system that allows you to change your mind at will a *total contradiction*?<br>
 Not necessarily.
-With the right kinds of flexibility, we can have both.
+With the right design, we can have both.

-### Flexibility to Change
+### Design for Change

 {{% hltext %}}To have both flexibility and consistency, simply introduce a *delay* between the *decision* to change and the *act* of changing.{{% /hltext %}}